-Be aware that a person may act under color of state law even though the person does something that is illegal under state law.
-In other words, for something to be done under color of state law, it does not have to be legal to do it.
+Be aware that a person may act under color of state law even though the person does something illegal under state law.
+In other words, something does not have to be legal for it to be done under color of state law.
 For example, state law forbids a prison guard from assaulting you.
-But, if a prison guard assaults you, he is acting under color of state law because the guard carries a "badge of authority" from the state.36 Thus, "under color of state law" loosely means "as a representative of the state."
+But, if a prison guard assaults you, he is acting under color of state law because the guard carries a "badge of authority" from the state.
+Thus, "under color of state law" loosely means "as a representative of the state."